Uri Rubin: Life

-Uri Rubin was born and raised in Kiryat Ono, his parents were one of the founders of the place.
-He attended a new high school in Tel Aviv; The school principal, Tony Hella, opened a Mizrahi trend in those years, and Robin studied it and was a graduate of the first cycle.
-He graduated for his undergraduate degree in the History of the Middle East and the Bible Department at Tel Aviv University.
-When he finished, he opened at Tel Aviv University the Department of Language and Arabic Literature, founded by Professor Meir Yaakov Kister.
-Robin studied another undergraduate, and is a graduate of the first cycle of this class.
-Then he went on a direct track to a PhD at Tel Aviv University and finished with honors.
-The subject of the dissertation he submitted in 1975 was Muhammad's character in the ancient Islamic tradition and was conducted under the guidance of Prof. Kister.
+Uri Rubin was born and raised in Kiryat Ono, attending high school in Tel Aviv.
+The school principal, Tony Hella, opened a Mizrahi trend in those years, and Robin studied it and was a graduate of the first cycle.
+He graduated with his undergraduate degree in the History of the Middle East at the Bible Department at Tel Aviv University.
+When he finished, he started at Tel Aviv University's Department of Language and Arabic Literature, founded by Professor Meir Yaakov Kister.
+He then went on a direct track to a Ph.D. at Tel Aviv University, finishing with honors.
+His dissertation, submitted in 1975, was on Muhammad's character in the ancient Islamic tradition and was conducted under the guidance of Professor Kister.

-The first part of the dissertation deals with Muhammad's character as a pre-existential entity.
-The second part deals with the aspect of the Muhammad figure and focuses on the comparative analysis of traditions on the role of the Prophet on the day of the resurrection and on the day of law.
-The work was based on the manuscript of Abu Sa'ed Al -Hathageshi (dead 1015), which is a wide file of ancient traditions dealing with various aspects of Muhammad's life and image, in his status among his believers and virtues as the last of the prophets.
+The first part of the dissertation dealt with Muhammad's character as a pre-existential entity.
+The second part dealt with the aspect of the Muhammad figure, focusing on the comparative analysis of traditions on the role of the Prophet on the day of the resurrection and on the day of law.
+The work was based on the manuscript of Abu Sa'ed Al -Hathageshi, which is a wide file of ancient traditions dealing with various aspects of Muhammad's life and image, in his status among his believers and virtues as the last of the prophets.

-Towards the end of the Ph.D.
-He was a member of the Qur'an Encyclopedia's Advisory Committee, published by Brill (Leiden).
-He was at the Institute of Advanced Studies in Jerusalem in 1998/99 and in 2009/10.
-She came to the level of full-time professor and October 1, 2012 retired from the university.
+Towards the end of his Ph.D., Rubin was a member of the Qur'an Encyclopedia's Advisory Committee, published by Brill (Leiden).
+He was at the Institute of Advanced Studies in Jerusalem in 1998/99 and in 2009/10, achieving the level of full-time professor before his retirement on October 1, 2012.
 Airin Helm's Arabic Literature Grade in 2009-2014.